- About Us

 Main navigation | Main content

-Starting with the simple idea of getting elementary through high school students excited about science and engineering, the Energy and U Show has developed into a semi-annual event bringing more than 3500 students to the University of Minnesota campus.
-Each show is performed by two faculty members from the Departments of Chemistry and Chemical Engineering Material Science.
+Starting with the simple idea of getting elementary students excited about science and engineering, the Energy and U Show has developed into a semi-annual event bringing more than 10,000 students to the University of Minnesota campus.
+Each show is performed by two faculty members from the College of Science and Engineering.
 There are numerous explosions and bright flashes along with music that gets the students and professors dancing.
 The majority of the demonstrations involve student volunteers from the audience.
 With the primary goal of exciting the students about the idea of going to college and pursuing a career in science and engineering, there is also an underlying message concerning the first law of thermodynamics, the scale of world energy use, and the significant energy challenges that we face.
 The students erupt when we ignite a six foot column of methane filled suds; jump out of their chairs and dance in the lesson that energy is the ability to do work; recoil and then cheer after a large hydrogen explosion; and yell "NO" when asked at the end of the show 1) Can you create energy? and 2) Can you destroy energy?

 One fourth grader commented as he left the show:

 "I wish I could stay here forever" followed closely by, "You can't make or destroy energy."